 SN 111.
 Elementary Spanish I - 3 hours.
 Speaking, reading, writing, and listening with emphasis on pronunciation, basic grammar and culture.
+Students whose native language is Spanish are not allowed to take this course.
 Fall.
+Spring.

 SN 112.
 Elementary Spanish II - 3 hours.
 Continuation of SN 111.
+Students whose native language is Spanish are not allowed to take this course.
 Spring.

 SN 230.
 Intermediate Spanish I - 3 hours.
 An integrated study of language, literature and culture with emphasis on conversation, composition and grammar review.
+Students whose native language is Spanish are not allowed to take this course.
 Fall even years.

 SN 280.
 Intermediate Spanish II - 3 hours.
 Continuation of SN 230.
+Students whose native language is Spanish are not allowed to take this course.
 Spring even years.